MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deployment-guide-onenote.md

 Later this year, when OneNote for Windows 10 becomes the default version, you'll need to keep these two things in mind:

 - If you're using the Office 365 Installer in Configuration Manager (Current Branch), OneNote 2016 will be excluded, by default, from installations of Office 365 ProPlus.
 But, you can easily include OneNote 2016 as part of the installation by making a simple setting change in the Office 365 Installer UI. *(Older versions of the Office 365 Installer will still include OneNote 2016 by default, but you can exclude OneNote 2016 with a simple setting change in the UI.)*
 - If an existing installation of Office 365 ProPlus gets updated and OneNote 2016 is removed, but the user needs to start using OneNote 2016, you can reinstall OneNote 2016 by using the Office Deployment Tool.
 When you run the Office installation process again on that computer, it will add OneNote 2016 without doing a complete reinstallation of Office 365 ProPlus.
-You can also reinstall OneNote 2016 by using Configuraton Manager (Current Branch) if you have selected OneNote 2016 in the Office 365 Installer UI.
+You can also reinstall OneNote 2016 by using Configuration Manager (Current Branch) if you have selected OneNote 2016 in the Office 365 Installer UI.

 > [!NOTE]
 > The information in this section will also apply if you're deploying a volume licensed version of Office 2019 when it's released later this year. *(A specific release date for Office 2019 hasn't been announced yet.)*